verivital/behaverify/REPRODUCIBILITY/2024_ANSR/README.md

-This README is meant to provide information about reproducing results used in FMAS 2024.
-However, it can also be used as a more general installation guide for BehaVerify, though eventually it may be inadequate for this purpose as it will not be updated along with BehaVerify, in order to ensure it remains useful for its primary purpose, reproduction of results for FMAS 2024.
+This README is meant to provide information about reproducing results used in the 2024 ANSR project.
+However, it can also be used as a more general installation guide for BehaVerify, though eventually it may be inadequate for this purpose as it will not be updated along with BehaVerify, in order to ensure it remains useful for its primary purpose, reproduction of results for 2024 ANSR.

-See version\_info.txt for information about dependency requirements.

 # About this File and its Layout